belle2/basf2/online_book/basf2/cs.rst

 MVA package in basf2 has a built-in MVA evaluation instrument named ``basf2_mva_evaluate.py``.
 In its essense it is a script that produces useful graphs that characterise the performance of your MVA.
-You can find its description at the :ref:`mva/doc/index-01-mva:mva` page.
+You can find its description at the :ref:`mva` page.

 .. admonition:: Exercise
     :class: exercise stacked